 But you won’t want to stop there!
 There is so much to experience at Dollywood’s Splash Country.
 One reason we love it so much is because we can bring everyone in the family, from babies to grandparents.
 In fact, last summer we had a mini family reunion where over 20 of us gathered for a weekend at Splash Country because there is literally a water attraction for everyone of any age to enjoy.
 (Dollywood’s Splash Country Retreat: A Multi-Generational Birthday Celebration).

-Although we rented a retreat for our full day at the water park, we took advantage of the “After 3, Next Day Free” deal the day before and set up camp at Little Creek Falls; it’s conveniently located in the center of the park and features a children’s pool, fun slides and a water activity center.
+Although we rented a retreat for our full day at the water park, we in the afternoon of the day prior set up camp at Little Creek Falls; it’s conveniently located in the center of the park and features a children’s pool, fun slides and a water activity center.
 But what appealed to our group most (which included four babies under the age of two and three grandmas) were the large butterfly wings that provided shade.
 The grandmas loved playing with the little ones in the zero-entry pool when they weren’t napping and while the big kids (and some of us adults) ventured out to some of the more daring water slides.

 Speaking of daredevils, there are plenty of slides to satisfy the thrill-seekers in your group (those riders over 48” tall).
 While I’ve taken my turn on Fire Tower Falls and Mountain Scream, my hands down favorite is RiverRush.
 It’s Tennessee’s first and only water coaster and you only need to be 42” to ride.
 Yes, I’ve been known to get off and get right back in line for this one!
 My tweens would tell you this is their favorite water park attraction as well.